sudoarchie/RETIC/README.md

 ## Usage

-Our ticket reshelling platform is designed to be simple and intuitive.
+Our ticket reselling platform is designed to be simple and intuitive.
 Sellers can easily list their tickets, while buyers can conveniently browse and purchase tickets for their desired events.

 For sellers:
 - Log in to your RETIC account.